All Episodes

 That's pretty desperate if that's your primary outreach program.

-They'll never admit that's what it is, but they're not going to tell you what they really think about immigration unless it's a Democrat in a blue state or a red state or a red district whose reelection depends on satisfying red state, red district type voters.
+They'll never admit that's what it is, but they're not going to tell you what they really think about immigration unless it's a Democrat in a blue star or a red state or a red district whose reelection depends on satisfying red state, red district type voters.

-But the fact of the matter is they want to stay out of it just like any other controversial issue because they want to avoid taking any position possible, hoping that the Republicans will self-destruct on it.
+But the fact of the matter is, they want to stay out of it just like any other controversial issue because they want to avoid taking any position possible, hoping that the Republicans will self-destruct on it.

-A quick timeout, your phone calls are next.
+Your phone calls are next.

 Stay with us.

-One of the one of the problems with uh analyzing uh uh economic circumstances in this country, such as they they generally separate income into into five groups or quintiles uh in this country, and uh poverty quintile is the bottom, maybe the bottom two, and then you get the middle class, upper middle class, and then the obscenely filthy, stinking, rotten winners of life's lottery rich.
+One of the problems with analyzing economic circumstances in this country, such as they generally separate income into five groups or quintiles in this country, and the poverty quintile is the bottom, maybe the bottom two.

-Now it is assumed that if you are born into one of those quintiles by a lot of people, you stay there forever.
+Now, it is assumed that if you are born into one of those quintiles by a lot of people, you stay there forever, that there's no upward and downward mobility, which of course isn't true.

 People move in and out of these income quintiles throughout their lives.

-Uh it is not true that everybody born to poverty stays there.
+It is not true that everybody born to poverty stays there.

-Uh it's not true that everybody born rich stays there.
+It's not true that everybody born rich stays there.

-Uh the middle class is features constant upward mobility.
+The middle class features constant upward mobility.

-So the idea that immigrants coming to this country are forever going to stay poor if they take these uh jobs that pay less than what Americans would work for, it may be true in some cases, but it's not axiomatic that they will always only make that kind of money.
+The idea that immigrants coming to this country are forever going to stay poor if they take these jobs that pay less than what Americans would work for.

 And then you also have to examine what poverty is in this country to say what it might be in Mexico.

-I mean, in poverty in this country, the New York Housing Authority deals with poverty stricken people.
+I mean, in poverty in this country, the New York Housing Authority deals with poverty-stricken people.

 They have dishwashers.